ut-proj/presentations/README.md

 ## Step 5 ...
 No, 3!

-Edit the slides!
+Edit the slides:

-Just open up `./content/_index.md` and edit as needed for your LFE presentation!
+* Open up `./content/_index.md` and edit as needed for your LFE presentation.
+* If you've still got `make run` running, changes in the Markdown file will auto-load in your browser.

 ## Resources

-For examples of what you can do with your Markdown slides, see [these examples](https://github.com/dzello/reveal-hugo#demos).
+To see what you can do with your Markdown slides, see [these examples](https://github.com/dzello/reveal-hugo#demos).